alejandradu/gnode/README.md

 7. examples/task_training_scripts

 Scripts used to train the models and perform hyperparameter sweeps.
 This is the most "top-level" script of the repository meant for general users to modify.
+WandB logging is disabled.

 Apart from the configuration "configs" file, all other components of the repository remain identical to Versteeg's version on March 11, 2024.